Hui Mo'olelo: Hui Makua

 Since our inception, Maui Public Art Corps has focused on Deep Listening as a form of community service.
 Our work began with a realization that public art is only successful when it acts as a mirror for the community’s own stories.
 By partnering with the County of Maui, cultural consultant Sissy Lake-Farm and hundreds of additional partners in recent years, we have transitioned from "making art" to safeguarding moʻolelo.
 We do this through a program entitled Hui Mo‘olelo.

 The trend in our collaborative work has moved steadily toward intergenerational healing.
-From our initial project with Leilehua Yuen, the Lei Pua ʻAla project’s focus on inclusion to the Hui Moʻolelo: Lahaina efforts following the wildfires, we have seen that the act of telling a story is a path to resilience.
-This latest cohort continues that trajectory, honoring the Hawaiian cultural value of Hoʻoilina (Legacy), the understanding that we are the bridge between the wisdom of our ancestors and the potential of our descendants.
+From our initial project with Leilehua Yuen, to the Lei Pua ʻAla project’s focus on inclusion, to the Hui Moʻolelo: Lahaina efforts following the wildfires, we have seen that the act of telling a story is a path to resilience.
+This latest cohort continues that trajectory, honoring the Hawaiian cultural value of hoʻoilina (legacy), the understanding that we are the bridge between the wisdom of our ancestors and the potential of our descendants.

 A brief summary of the trends and values driving our work.